samthebest/dump/agile-data.md

 I have come to agree with Uncle Bob and below is the step by step process one can follow to minimize effort and time while staying lean and agile.

-#### Step 1: Ticket creation must map to a use case

-Firstly it's assumed your team uses git, a sensible branching model, like git-flow (or trunk can work for 1-2 person teams), and a light weight task tracker, like JIRA or Trello.

-All tickets must relate directly to a demonstratable use case.
-Even for tickets for exploring data and producing some plots think about the output, the consumer of that output and what's the minimum work required to generate business value from the exploration.
-If the ticket is quite technical/mathematical and just a step in order to achieve some other task that is more clearly business facing, then at least ensure the tickets are linked together using links, labels, epics or whatever - so that a business person could trace the ticket through the tracker and see it's (in)direct business value.

-#### Step 2: Ensure a simple automatic test at the entry point exists

-So before you can write a test for your entry point, you need to ensure what you are going to do is going to have an entry point.
-In the world of the notebooks, shells and labs, like iPython, iScala, iSpark, R Studio, ScalaLab, Jupyter, HUE, Zeplin, Intellij worksheets, etc, we don't really have an entry point.
-This is wrong, it's wrong for the following reasons

-1. There is no such thing as doing something once, you or someone else will always want to do it again
-2. Your output, your business value, has a dependency on a software environment
-3. It is now difficult for non-data proffesionals to use your code

-In essence you are coupling your output to yourself and your environment.
-Use the environment to write the code, but plan to deliver something independent of that environment.

-For example suppose you are going to compute some basic insights, like what is the prior or a chart of how the prior changes week on week.
-Use the environment to write the code that transforms and counts up the data, use the environment to choose the colours, the chart, the scale, etc.  Play, interact, fiddle.
-But before you do that think about an entry point and a simple test for that entry point.
-Suppose you decide on a python script that outputs a jpg, then write what I'm going to coin the *zeros test*:

-**Zeros Test**: Your application returns zero exit code and produces an output of non-zero size.

 #### Step 3: Enter a non-strict TDD/BDD cycle